- Very reliable adhesion, in any condition and temperature

 - DON’T LET YOUR TUBULARS OUT TO FREEZE BEFORE THEY ‘STICK’

 When gluing a tubular with Carogna tape, the workshop temperature should be between 21°C and 38°C (70 to 100°F).
 At that temperature, 80% of the adhesive strength is reached after 8 hours, 99% after 24 hours.
 Proper adhesion cannot take place at temperatures below 10°C/50°F. Once adhesion is set, the use at low temperatures (down to -40°C/-40°F) is not a problem.

 - LOWER INFLATING PRESSURE MIGHT REQUIRE LONGER GLUING TIME

 The quality of the adhesion should be checked by completely deflating the tubular and gently pushing it on the side.
-If the tubular is still not holding, waiting longer will normally address the issue.
+If the tubular is still not perfectly glued, inflate again and wait longer.
+Time will normally address the issue.